 Homeschool Co-op Class Ideas- [Over 50 Classes] from Elementary to High School

 We discovered the nirvana that is a well-run homeschool co-op early in our homeschooling journey.
-Kids for my kids to play with, mamas on the same wavelength and classes I could never come up with on my own?
-Yes please!
+Kids for my kids to play with, mamas on the same wavelength, and classes I could never come up with on my own?
+Yes, please!

 When we shopped for a homeschool co-op that worked for our family I quickly realized that classes are key.
 If my kids didn’t love the co-op class list, I could chat it up with the moms all I wanted but one or more kids would be hanging from my leg before the class ended.

 If you need new class ideas for your homeschool co-op or are beginning your own, I’m here to help.
 There are so many homeschool co-ops popping up, offering unique classes is the best way to retain families.
-It can be exhausting to come up with new ideas each year and develop curricula to go along with it.
-I spent some time searching my favorite homeschool sites and Pinterest, of course and created the ultimate list.
+It can be exhausting to come up with new ideas each year and develop curricula to go along with them.
+I spent some time searching my favorite homeschool sites and Pinterest, of course, and created the ultimate list.

 Here are some tried and true homeschool co-op class ideas and quite a few I’m dreaming of too.
 Happy scrolling!